Why some people should change churches: Part 2

+The Church (all over the world) is plagued with “church hoppers” who bounce from one church to another for typically selfish reasons that benefit neither the church or the individual.
 On the other hand, I believe the Church is also hampered by the fact that tons of people stay involved in churches when they really should leave.
-I know that’s an extremely controversial statement, but let me explain my thoughts behind it.
+I know that's an extremely controversial statement, but let me explain my thoughts behind it.

-I believe the Church (made up of all Christians everywhere) is beautiful for many reasons, one being it’s diversity.
-The church I’m a part of looks different than others around here, and vastly different from churches in other countries.
-That’s a great thing.
-To take it one step farther, I think all churches have unique personalities and characteristics, and people should be part of a church they can fit in with from that standpoint.
+I believe the Church (made up of all Christians everywhere) is beautiful for many reasons, one being its diversity.
+The church I'm a part of looks different than others around here, and vastly different from churches in other countries.
+That's a great thing.
+To take it one step further, I think all churches have unique personalities and characteristics, and people should be part of a church they can fit in with from that standpoint.

 However, the questions SHOULDN’T be: